SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Removed mine laying/sweeping technology focuses and jet technology focuses
 - Hid ahistorical political advisors
 - Nerfed air production continuous focus by 50%
+- Total Mobilisation can only be selected it Germany is at war with Soviet Union